 Avoid: frozen dinners, regular soy sauce, canned soups, table salt; check labels on reduced-sodium products, which may still be fairly high

 Eat: unsaturated and trans fat-free foods, such as olives, olive and canola oils, cholesterol-free margarine and spreads, almonds, walnuts, and seeds

 Avoid: butter, lard, bacon, cream sauce, gravy, nondairy creamers, cocoa butter, palm and coconut oils, and trans fats—any any foods that have “partially hydrogenated” oils in the ingredients list, such as vegetable shortening, margarine, cookies, crackers, or chips

-Eat: skim or 1 % milk, fat-free or low-fat dairy products, egg whites, soybean products, lean ground meat, skinless chicken breasts, beans, lentils and peas, salmon, tuna, mackerel, sardines, and herring
+Eat: nonfat or 1% milk, fat-free or low-fat dairy products, egg whites, soybean products, lean (85% or higher) ground meat, skinless chicken breasts, beans, lentils and peas, salmon, tuna, mackerel, sardines, and herring

 Avoid: full-fat milk and dairy products, liver, spareribs, cold cuts, frankfurters, sausage, bacon, fried or breaded or canned meats, marbled meats